 The Powertec BS9000 is a pretty solid choice for the money if you can get over the fact that much of the housing is made of plastic.
 It’s more suitable for lighter duty because of this, but if you take the time to bolt it to your bench or a base it’s definitely solid enough for nearly any hobby use.

 It’s single speed and has a cutting surface of 11 ¾” by 11 ¾” which makes it good enough for art projects although you definitely won’t be replacing a table or chop saw with it anytime soon.
 The cutting area is 9” tall so you’ll be able to work with most timber as well.
-It’s a solid, entry-level band saw and easily one of the best band saws for under 500 dollars.
+It’s a solid, entry-level band saw and easily one of the best band saws around.

 If you’re looking for something that will make short work of metal for your fabrication purposes in the shop, the Shop Fox W1715 is exactly what you’re looking for.
 It’s a horizontal/vertical saw designed to cut metal and comes with a blade suitable for a variety of materials.